ElenaCherpakova/ElenaCherpakova/README.md

 - 🔭 Passion for new technology and innovativeness
-- 🌱 Learning everything relates to Tech Stack
+- 🌱 Currently learning AWS, React and Typescript
 - 👯 I’m looking to collaborate with other content creators OR join a company to develop and deliver cutting-edge web software to achieve business goals.